International Graduate Students

 * To be valid for admission, English proficiency test scores (TOEFL and IELTS) must be no more than two years old at the time the recommended for admission is received at the Graduate School.

-The Pathway Program is a one-semester program designed for undergraduate and graduate students with advanced English proficiency who would like to take ELP classes in combination with credit-bearing university classes.
+This one-semester program lets undergraduate and graduate students with advanced English proficiency take English Language Program classes in combination with credit-bearing university classes.

 For more information, please contact the English Language Program at 219-989-2502 or email@example.com.